nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all internship applications : `list`

-Shows a list of all internship applications in **InTrack**.
-Commonly used to return to the original list after using a `filter` or one of the `find` commands.
+If you want to view the entire list of internship applications, use the `list` command.
+It shows a list of all the internship applications in **InTrack**.
+By default, the app displays the entire list of internship applications unless you've modified it temporarily by using a `filter` or one of the `find` commands.
+If so, you may need to use this command to return to the complete list of entries.

 Format: `list`